rnoth/lib/README.md

 The `vec_ctor()` macro will magically initialize an array as a vector for you.
 Use it like: `vec_ctor(myvec);`

-- instance is the null pointer if an allocation fails
+- `myvec` is the null pointer if an allocation fails

 to allocate a vector manually, just do: `vec_alloc(&myvec, sizeof *myvec)`.
 This function returns `0` on succes, `ENOMEM` if the allocation fails, or EOVERFLOW if you somehow manage to overflow a `size_t` somewhere.